kentaro-m/auto-assign-action/README.md

 ### Filter draft PRs

-The action will only run for non draft PRs.
-If you want to run for all PRs, you need to enable it to run o drafts
+The action will only run for non-draft PRs.
+If you want to run for all PRs, you need to enable it to run on drafts.

 ```yaml
 runOnDraft: true